Logarithmic Differentiation

 In addition to the other uses you have seen for the Natural Logarithm function, we are now in a position to discuss an application of it in Calculus that can save a lot of time and effort.
 In addition, it will allow us to differentiate some functions that we might otherwise find very difficult to differentiate.
 This application is called Logarithmic Differentiation and it relies on the properties of the Natural Logarithm function and Implicit Differentiation for its power.

-Now we can differentiate both sides of this equation and solve the result for .
+both sides of this equation and solve the result for .

 In the last step, we simply returned to the function notation to show that we have the derivative of our original function.